 Silver is traded in units called troy ounces, or "oz".
 All precious metals, including gold and platinum, trade this way.
 Through an accident of history, the common "ounce" is technically an avoirdupois ounce.
 A troy ounce is slightly heavier than an avoirdupois ounce; there are twelve in a troy pound.

-The current price of silver—also known as the spot price for silver—is always the price per troy ounce.
+The current price of silver—also known as the spot price—is always measured in troy ounces.

 While it's more difficult to convert an ounce of silver into cash, some people believe that this illiquidity is actually an advantage.
 Then again, if a zombie apocalypse were to occur, cash dollars and physical troy ounces of silver might be equally useless.
 How much silver is worth per ounce depends on multiple factors.